mofr/VulkanSDLApp/README.md

 ---
 Extremely useful explanation on glm logic: https://community.khronos.org/t/confused-when-using-glm-for-projection/108548/4

-glm assumes right-handed coordinates.
+glm assumes right-handed coordinates by default.

-glm does a handedness swap due to a historical reasons to act as a drop-in replacement for opengl functions glOrtho and GlFrustum.
+glm does a handedness swap due to a historical reasons to act as a drop-in replacement for opengl functions glOrtho and glFrustum.

 The usual orthographic or perspective projection matrix generated with glm::ortho or glm::perspective (or glOrtho, glFrustum) inverts the z-axis leading to a handedness swap.

-Since I don't want to follow the hidden rule of the handedness swap, I use my own functions to build view and projection matrices.
+Since I don't want to follow the "hidden" rule of the handedness swap, I use my own functions to build view and projection matrices.

 Front face
 ----------